 Athena SWAN application and Action Plan 2018-2022

-The University has held a bronze Athena SWAN award since 2006 and at the end of 2018 we submitted an application for a Silver award.
+The University has held a bronze Athena SWAN award since 2006 and we received our most recent award in the November 2018 awards round.

-The University's full application and approved Action Plan will be published after the results are released at the end of April.
+The University's 2018 application will be published shortly.
 The application highlights the following:

 - We have increased the proportion of women Readers from 16% to 28% since 2013.

 - The proportion of women appointed as prestigious research fellows was 50% in 2017 compared to 20% in the previous round in 2011.

 - Women’s representation on the University Executive Board (UEB) has increased from 25% to 47% since 2014.

 - The proportion of women senior managers among professional and support staff (PSS) has increased from 36% to 46% since 2013.